wp-cli/restful/bin/readme-stubs/using.md

 RESTful WP-CLI makes [WP REST API](http://v2.wp-api.org/) endpoints available as [WP-CLI](http://wp-cli.org/) commands.

-As WordPress becomes more of an application framework embedded into the web, RESTful WP-CLI enables WP-CLI users to interact with a given WordPress install through a higher-level abstraction.
+As WordPress becomes more of an application framework embedded into the web, RESTful WP-CLI enables WP-CLI users to interact with a given WordPress install through the higher-level, self-expressed abstraction of how WordPress understands itself.
 For instance, on an eCommerce website, instead of having to know data is stored as `wp post list --post_type=edd_product`, RESTful WP-CLI exposes the properly-modeled data at `wp rest product list`.

 Here's an overview of how RESTful WP-CLI works, in two parts.